-When then-Speaker of the House John Boehner (whose name you so kindly pretended should be pronounced “Bay-ner”) said of your political agenda, “We’re going to do everything — and I mean everything — we can do to kill it, stop it, slow it down, whatever we can” … I was pissed.
+When then-Speaker of the House John Boehner (whose name you so kindly pretended should be pronounced “Bay-ner”) said of your political agenda, “We’re going to do everything — and I mean everything — we can do to kill it, stop it, slow it down, whatever we can” … I was furious.
 When then-Senate Minority Leader Mitch McConnell said that “the single most important thing” he and his shamefully selfish Republican party wanted to achieve was not to help the American people, but to instead make sure you were “a one-term president,” I was disgusted.

 But also?
 I was busy.
 I had a job and a wife and two little kids and, hey, “He’s got this.”
 Besides, what could I do, really?

 For seven of the eight years during which you have been our president, I have lived in Pennsylvania.
-Not until this month have I known the names of both of my U.S. senators, nor that of my congressman.
-Not once during your presidency did I contact their offices.
+Not until this month have I known the names of both of my U.S. senators, nor that of my House Rep. Not once during your presidency did I contact their offices.
 Not once did I do much more than simply cast a vote for you and then say “He’s got this.”